MarioRP-01/softwear-test/README.md

 - Product view: where a single product is displayed and specific details are shown.

-- Admin home: where admins can chose what to do (manage categories, manage users, manage products) and a sales graph is displayed.
+- Admin home: where admins can choose what to do (manage categories, manage users, manage products) and a sales graph is displayed.

-- Manage categories: where an admin can create and delete categories.

 - Manage users: where an admin can ban a user, make a user admin or revoke admin privilege from a user.